The interdisciplinary nature of political advising

 - peace mediation and mediation support

 The course is part of a series of skills enhancement modules created by the GCSP for targeted audiences.
-Over the past seven years, more than 300 political advisors have developed their skill sets in GCSP courses tailored to their specific professional needs.
+Since 2012, more than 300 political advisors have developed their skill sets in GCSP courses tailored to their specific professional needs.

 As a participant, you will: